x

 5. Private Cameras; Shared or Published Cameras

 "A Camera" is a folder on CameraFTP.com that contains images or video clips uploaded by your camera or CameraFTP camera app.
 "A Private Camera" is a folder on CameraFTP.com that you have not shared or published to other users.
-To access recorded data in a Member's private camera, the Member must log in with his/her CameraFTP username and password.
+To access recorded data in a Member's private camera, the Member must log on with his/her CameraFTP username and password.

 "A Shared or Published Camera" is a folder on CameraFTP.com that a Member has shared to certain people or published for anybody to access.